lupyuen/lupyuen.github.io/src/wisblock.md

 _What's the Maximum Distance between the LoRa Transmitter and LoRa Receiver?
 100 metres?
 200 metres?
 Or more?!_

-LoRa is designed to was packets over great distances with little power.
+LoRa was designed to send packets over great distances with little power.
 Let's find out how far!

 TODO

+Leave it temporarily inside the padded WisBlock Connected Box, antenna sticking out and upwards.

 ![](https://lupyuen.github.io/images/wisblock-kit.jpg)